 Tia Maria has a wonderful life and enjoys the freedom of her mountain home, but events take a frightening turn when she is abducted by kidnappers.

-Narrated by Tia Maria herself, the novel is fictional but has a basis in truth, as Tia Maria's owners did emigrate to the island, and some of the incidents described did actually happen.
+Narrated by Tia Maria herself, the novel is fictional but has a basis in truth, as Tia Maria's owners did emigrate to the island, and some of the incidents described really happened.

 Moon Diamonds is about an actress, Monica, whose memory starts to fail her at crucial times, following the death of her mother.
 For a professional who relies on her memory for work, this is a disaster.